 Di Matteo et al. (2021) performed a systematic review to study the efficacy of intraosseous injections for patients with BMLs and knee osteoarthritis (OA).
 Twelve studies with 459 patients were included in the review that addressed using three types of injections (calcium phosphate, platelet-rich plasma, and bone marrow concentrate).
-While injections are minimally invasive and have a low complication rate, the research lacks high-quality evidence to establish support.
+While injections are minimally invasive and have a low complication rate, the research lacks high-quality evidence to establish support.2

-Krebs et al. (2020) conducted a small retrospective chart review to determine the outcomes of knee arthroscopy with adjunctive subchondroplasty.
-These include improving self-rated visual analog scale (VAS) pain scores, conversion rate to arthroplasty, and overall satisfaction following the procedure.
-While the procedure demonstrated positive outcomes, additional research is needed on the limitations of the procedure.
+A sufficiently powered longitudinal investigational study initiated in 2021 is underway to assess individual patient and population outcomes, including but not limited to pain medication usage, pain, function, activity levels, and patient satisfaction.
+The study is critical in evaluating the safety and efficacy of subchondroplasty for the foot and ankle.
+In addition, investigational studies to date have either been insufficiently powered to draw definitive conclusions or have yielded inconsistent results.8 research is needed on the limitations of the procedure.
 The size of the case series was small (12 patients) without a control group; hence, there was no ability to compare it to the intervention group.
 Postoperative data did not have a standardized collection process (e.g., missed appointments and inability to obtain VAS pain scores at specific follow-up appointments).
-Finally, magnetic resonance imaging (MRI) was missing for patients, and BML status could not be determined after subchondroplasty.
+Finally, magnetic resonance imaging (MRI) was missing for patients, and BML status could not be determined after subchondroplasty.9